fsprojects/fsharp-ai-tools/README.md

   a scalar input is used, a single total deriative is returned.
 If a vector of inputs is used, a vector of partial derivatives are returned.

-* `DT.jacobian` is used to differentiate `R^n -> R^2` vector-valued functions w.r.t. multiple input variables.
-A vector or
-  matrix of partial derivatives is returned.

-* Other gradient-based functions include `DT.grad`, `DT.curl`, `DT.hessian` and `DT.divergence`.

 * In the prototype, all gradient-based functions are implemented using TensorFlow's `AddGradients`, i.e. the C++ implementation of gradients.
-Thus not all gradient-based functions are implemented efficiently for all inputs.
+THis has many limitations.

 * `DT.*` is a DSL for expressing differentiable tensors using the TensorFlow fundamental building blocks.
 The naming of operators in this DSL are currently TensorFLow specific and may change.

 * A preliminary pass of shape inference is performed _before_ any TensorFlow operations are performed.
-This allows you to check the shapes of your differentiable code indepentently of TensorFlow's shape computations.
+This allows you to check the shapes of your differentiable code independently of TensorFlow's shape computations.
   A shape inference system is used which allows for many shapes to be inferred and is akin to F# type inference.
-  Not all TensorFlow automatic shape transformations are applied during shape inference.
+  It also means not all TensorFlow automatic shape transformations are applied during shape inference.

 # The TensorFlow API for F#